gdsbook/book/notebooks/03_spatial_data.md

 t_surface.query("Value > 1000").info()
 ```

 The table we have built has no geometries associated with it, only rows representing pixels.
-It takes a bit more effort, but it is possible to convert it, or a subset of it, into a fully-fledged geographic table, where each pixel includes the grid geometry it represents.
+It takes a bit more effort, but it is possible to convert it, or a subset of it, into a full-fledged geographic table, where each pixel includes the grid geometry it represents.
 For this task, we develop a function that takes a row from our table and the resolution of the surface, and returns its geometry:

 ```python
 def row2cell(row, res_xy):